-Negotiating a Severance Agreement or Severance Package
+Negotiating a Severance Agreement or Severance Package in TX

 It is not uncommon for employers to use a severance agreement to diffuse potential whistleblower actions, discrimination / retaliation lawsuits, wage and hour disputes, and other employment claims.
 Understanding what your rights and obligations are in the context of several competing legal and financial concerns is essential in determining whether or not you should accept a severance package.

 When you are facing the decision to accept a severance package agreement, our firm can investigate your rights with regard to health care, disability coverage, Consolidated Omnibus Budget Reconciliation Act (COBRA) matters, and Employee Retirement Income Security Act (ERISA) claims that may arise from your mid-career loss of employment.
 We are prepared to give you quick, relevant advice when you are under time pressure to accept or decline a severance package agreement.
 On the other hand, we can also represent you in the event of a severance package agreement that you have already signed.

 If your employer has offered you a severance package, it is important to ask a lawyer for advice in order to secure your best interests.
 Our employment law attorneys in Houston are experienced and knowledgeable.

 Contact the Houston employment law attorneys at Shellist Lazarz Slobin today at (713) 352-3433 to schedule an appointment and learn how we can help you.